pedroacl/drover-code-challenge/README.md

-## A React.js project for the Drover code challenge
+## Drover code challenge

+This project has the objective to implement the search form from Drover's homepage.